Adam Enfroy Logo

 Here’s a quick overview of the three kinds of CRMs:

-• Operational CRMs are focused on automating and managing internal processes such as sales, marketing, and customer service.
+- Operational CRMs are specific to automating and managing internal processes such as sales, marketing, and customer service.
 Businesses often use this type of CRM with a high volume of customer interactions.

-• Analytical CRMs are focused on providing insights into customer behavior.
-This type of CRM is used by businesses to understand their customers better and make decisions about marketing, product development, and strategic planning.
+- Analytical CRMs provide insights into customer behavior.
+Businesses use them to understand their customers better and make decisions about marketing, product development, and strategic planning.

-• Collaborative CRMs are focused on coordinating interactions between different departments within a company, such as sales and customer service.
-This type of CRM is used by businesses to improve communication and collaboration between these departments.
+- Collaborative CRMs focus on coordinating interactions between different departments within a company, such as sales and customer service.
+Businesses use these CRMs to improve communication and collaboration between these departments.

 Why Do Businesses Need A CRM Database?